HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 fails (aka returns `False`).
 You can use check handlers to define additional specific functionality in case the check fails.

-The following arguments are passed to check handler:
+The following parameters are passed to check handler:

 | Respective name   | Type                    |
 |-------------------|-------------------------|